Closing the Gap in Personalized Ad Experiences

 It’s a safe assumption that enterprise marketers at companies with at least $1 billion in annual revenue have confidence in their ability to create and deliver personalized advertising, right?
 Not according to "The Personalized Advertising Confidence Gap,” an October 2018 study commissioned by Forrester Consulting on behalf of RevJet.

 The study was the first to evaluate marketer readiness and capacity to deliver advertising creative that is personalized, meaningful, and at scale.
-To create the study, Forrester surveyed 109 decision-makers at companies with at least $1 billion in annual revenue, who are involved in their company’s marketing strategy.
+To create it, Forrester surveyed 109 decision-makers at companies with at least $1 billion in annual revenue, who are involved in their company’s marketing strategy.

 In this era of customer-obsessed marketing, modern marketers at Fortune 500 companies know that they must deliver relevancy and value in their digital advertising, and there is nearly a quarter trillion dollars of digital ad spend at stake in 2019.
 Not only that, but enterprise brands know they have to quickly engage their audience – within five seconds for video ads.